snabbdom/snabbdom/README.md

 The class module provides an easy way to dynamically toggle classes on elements.
 It expects an object in the `class` data property.
-The object should map class names to booleans that indicates whether or not the class should stay or go on the vnode.
+The object should map class names to booleans that indicate whether or not the class should stay or go on the vnode.

 ```mjs